The Importance of Virtues

 Our research project ‘What Good Markets Are Good For’ sets out to develop a new narrative about the morality of free markets and their contribution to human flourishing.
 This then can function as a background for addressing issues of morality and character formation in economics and business curricula, issues which are hitherto largely neglected due to the dominant neo-liberal narrative about the success of Western free market economies.

 The guiding hypothesis (the ‘Big Thesis’) that this project sets out to corroborate is:

 societies with free market economies flourish because and in so far as the key market actors (states, businesses and individuals) respect morality, and act virtuously

-The project aiming to test this hypothesis is an interdisciplinary project, drawing from various disciplines as (various branches of) economics, theology, philosophy, and social psychology.
+To test this hypothesis our project is interdisciplinary, drawing from various disciplines as (various branches of) economics, theology, philosophy, and social psychology.
 Consequently, many different methodologies are used, ranging from text-interpretation to statistical data analysis.

 In recent years new insights have emerged regarding the inherent morality, both as a condition and as a consequence, of the free market and of market behavior.
 The general point that is made in this new literature is twofold: